MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/view-and-configure-performance-event-and-service-data.md

 2. In the **Services** tile for the role or group, right-click a service.

-3. In the context menu, click the action that you want to perform on the service. if the service is stopped, the only action you can perform is to start the service.
+3. In the context menu, click the action that you want to perform on the service.
+If the service is stopped, the only action you can perform is to start the service.
 Similarly, if the service is paused, the only action you can perform is to resume the service.

 4. Note that when you start, stop, restart, pause, or resume a service, the value of the **Status** column changes for the service in the **Services** tile.